 There are still problems with limitations on subcontracting requirements, primary and vital parts of the contract being passed on to the teaming partner etc.

 - These are all issues that lead to your award being taken away in a bid protest.

 - Joint ventures, despite the new SBA rules, still have very subtle nuances that you must be aware of.

 Reduce Mistakes Made by Both Large and Small Businesses

 When applying for and competing for One Acquisition Solution for Integrated Services (OASIS Contracts, there are some obvious, and not so obvious mistakes made by large and small businesses.
 Getting the proper strategies in place can minimize those occurrences.

 Whether you are a large business needing help to form alliances while staying in compliance with procurement laws or simply needing to learn how to become more competitive, addressing these mistakes or weaknesses up front is undoubtedly the best way to go.

-For immediate help with your planning and preparations for bidding on GSA One Acquisition Solution for Integrated Services (OASIS Contracts), call the government contract consultants and attorneys at Watson & Associates, LLC at 1-866-601-5518.
+For immediate help with your planning and preparations for bidding on GSA One Acquisition Solution for Integrated Services, call the government contract consultants and GSA OASIS Contract attorneys at Watson & Associates, LLC at 1-866-601-5518.
 Free Initial Consultation.